 - Kitain Temple in Kawagoe

 There are two national holidays in February in Japan.
 February 11th is National Foundation day and February 23rd is the Emperor’s birthday.
 There are usually dozens, if not hundreds, of events on for these national holidays.
-But unfortunately in 2022, due to the Coronavirus, there are very few of the usual traditional events on.
-However, the sweet potato expo will be on in 2022.
-Normally, I also share information here for the various amazake events on, on February 11th, but at the moment they all seem to be cancelled.
-If that changes, or if I find one that is on, I will update here.
-Regardless, both the 11th and 23rd are a day off (for the vast majority of people) in 2022!
+However, some of them will not go ahead in 2023.
+The sweet potato expo is one of the most popular events on the Emperor’s birthday.
+Normally, I also share information here for the various amazake events on, on February 11th, but at the moment the ones I’ve checked are cancelled, or by invite only, in 2023.

 Only women give to men on February 14th!
-Furthermore, in return, men give to women on White Day.
+Furthermore, in return, men give to women on White Day, which is March 14th.
 For the lead up to Valentine’s and sometimes the other side of Valentine’s day also, you can enjoy Valentine’s dessert buffets in restaurants and hotels around the prefecture.
 One of the more popular ones, for example, is at Shikitei Restaurant in Omiya.
-They haven’t announced their Valentine line up yet, but its normally strawberry based!
+You can also get a Strawberry Afternoon Tea at Kawagoe Prince Hotel.

 2.Take in the Illumination

 If you haven’t already been, February is the last chance for illumination many locations in Saitama.
 However, please note, a lot of the winter illumination typically ends on Valentine’s day.
 Seibuen Amusement Park’s “Memories of Light” illumination runs for the longest.
 It will be on until April 9th.
 Another one you can see until the end of February is the illumination at Sun City in Koshigaya.
 The illumination in Toda City will also run until February 28th.
 Here’s even more that run until mid February.